When Jani applied for a position at bp in 2018, he was a bioengineering student in the city of Szeged.

 In his entry level position, as a business support representative in the invoicing team, he had to learn how to generate, send and correct invoices.

 In this team, we are essentially correcting and generating invoices.
 Performing these activities, we are supporting the marine business, which is about delivering lubricants for sea carrier and transporting companies.
-We are working together with sales colleagues, the order management team, fulfillment, finance and even with tax advisors in some regions.
+We are working together with sales colleagues, the order management team, fulfilment, finance and even with tax advisors in some regions.

 After spending half a year in this team, he became the lead business support representative, whose responsibility is to coordinate the operative side of the work, handle escalations and support the team lead, who is their direct superior.
 A few months into his promotion, the position of the team lead suddenly became vacant.
 Jani applied for it and got selected, so he became a team lead at the age of 23.